 I love their statement heart print scarves, particularly their Rapunzel shawl.
 It's the perfect accessory for any outfit.
 Their personalised scarves make great bespoke gifts.
 I also love Katherine Hooker for long feminine coats - perfect for the races, or any chilly winter's afternoon.

 Where to do your Christmas shopping?

 Given how much I travel with work, I do a lot of my shopping online.
 However when I am in London I enjoy going to the Christmas markets, and Westfield.

 Being a vegetarian, I am always looking for inspiration for interesting veggie-alternatives for Christmas dishes.
 I love Jamie Oliver's cook books and will be looking at this for my Christmas lunch ideas.

 In terms of what we will serve at home, a favourite of mine is the Hennessy Horse's Neck cocktail: it is really simple to make and always goes down a treat with guests who want a Christmassy style cocktail: Fine De Cognac topped up with ginger ale and a twist of orange zest.

 Natalie is building a children's home in Romania which is the subject of a Channel 5 documentary in the New Year.
-Click here to see more about the work she is doing to end the institutionalisation of children

 The Hennessy Heritage Festival takes place on Friday 29 and Saturday 30 November